WillAutioItrax/xamarin-docs/docs/android/platform/android-job-scheduler.md

 * **bool OnStartJob(JobParameters parameters)** &ndash; This method is called by the `JobScheduler` to perform work, and runs on the main thread of the application.
 It is the responsibility of the `JobService` to asynchronously perform the work and  `true` if there is work remaining, or `false` if the work is done.

     When the `JobScheduler` calls this method, it will request and retain a wakelock from Android for the duration of the job.
-When the job is finished, it is the responsibility of the `JobService` to tell the `JobScheduler` of this fact by call the `JobFinished` method (described next).
+When the job is finished, it is the responsibility of the `JobService` to tell the `JobScheduler` of this fact by calling the `JobFinished` method (described next).

 * **JobFinished(JobParameters parameters, bool needsReschedule)** &ndash; This method must be called by the `JobService` to tell the `JobScheduler` that the work is done.
 If `JobFinished` is not called, the `JobScheduler` will not remove the wakelock, causing unnecessary battery drain.